Ricci is entering his sixth season as the lead assistant coach with the University of the Sciences women’s basketball team.

 Six student-athletes have earned a total of 10 All-CACC honors in his tenure, with Sarah Abbonizio being named the 2017-18 CACC Player of the Year.

 University of the Sciences won its first-ever NCAA Tournament game in 2016-17, before winning two in 2017-18 to advance to its first-ever Sweet 16 and East Region Final.

 The Devils then hosted the first NCAA Regional in the history of the University in 2018-19, where they would win an NCAA Tournament game for the third year in a row.

-In 2017-18, the Devils set program-records for wins (30), regular season victories (25), win-streak (18), CACC victories for a 19-game schedule (17), national ranking (No. 11) and regional ranking (No. 2).
+In 2017-18, USciences set program-records for wins (30), regular season victories (25), win-streak (18), CACC victories for a 19-game schedule (17), national ranking (No. 11) and regional ranking (No. 2).

-USciences has finished top-10 in the NCAA in scoring defense, 3-pointers and free throw percentage in each of the last two years, including finishing first in scoring defense in 2016-17, giving up just 53.5 points per game.
+University of the Sciences has finished top-10 in the NCAA in scoring defense, 3-pointers and free throw percentage in each of the last three years, including finishing first in scoring defense in 2016-17, giving up just 53.5 points per game.

 His team won the Philadelphia Catholic League (PCL) title, as well as the PIAA District XII title, in 2011.
 They were in the PCL Championship game in six of the seven years he was head coach.

 Throughout his seven years as Wood’s head coach, Ricci’s teams produced eight All-State selections, as well as 24 All-Catholic honorees.
 Twenty-one of his graduates would go on to play at the college level.